-MHDA Experiences is owned and operated by Murrumbidgee Local Health District (MLHD), Mental Health, Drug and Alcohol directorate using software licensed from Harvest Digital Planning (Harvest).
+MHDA Experiences is owned and operated by Murrumbidgee Local Health District (MLHD), Mental Health, Drug and Alcohol directorate using software licensed from Social Pinpoint Pty Ltd (ACN 164 471 425).
 The site aims to engage people who have lived experience of mental health, drug or alcohol issues to gather input and experiences to help improve the Mental Health, Drug and Alcohol services provided by Murrumbidgee Local Health District.

-Content on MHDA Experiences is moderated by Harvest Digital Planning and site administrators from MLHD Mental Health, Drug and Alcohol directorate.
+Content on MHDA Experiences is moderated by Social Pinpoint Pty Ltd and site administrators from MLHD Mental Health, Drug and Alcohol directorate.

 Moderation aims to create and maintain a productive and safe online environment for users so that they can participate in consultation topics or communicate with each other without feeling intimidated, insulted or unsafe.